IanEdington/learn/java/coursework.md

 `implements` keyword is used to declare a class as implementing an interface.
 - a class can implement multiple interfaces
 - an interface can extend multiple other interfaces

+A useful interface is a set of methods that stand alone and complete a useful amount of work together, but are not to big to exclude other classes.

+Interfaces are always public.
+It is possible to extend an interface, the result is another interface.
+Collision can occur when inheriting from multiple interfaces if they both define a method.
+It's possible to nest interfaces within classes, classes within interfaces, ect.

 ```java
 public interface Sellable {